-All students entering as freshmen must take the Core I course, a Core II course, and a Core III course.
+All students entering as freshmen must take the Core IA and Core IB courses, a Core II course, and a Core III course.
 Students transferring to Lakeland are required to fulfill Core requirements according to the following guidelines:

-• Students entering with 1-29 semester hours in transfer must complete the Core I course, a Core II course, and a Core III course;
+- Students entering with 1-29 semester hours in transfer must complete the Core IA course, the Core IB course, a Core II course, and a Core III course; - Students entering with 30-89 semester hours in transfer must complete a Core II course and a Core III course:

-- Students entering with 30-89 semester hours in transfer must complete a Core II course and a Core III course; - Students entering with 90 semester hours in transfer must complete a Core III course.
+Students entering with 90 semester hours in transfer must complete a Core III course.

-1. Core I: Knowing the Self (3 semester hours, lower level)
+1. Core IA: Knowing the Self (3 semester hours) and Core IB: Self and Community (2 semester hours)

-The first level of the General Studies Core uses the theme of self-discovery to integrate the course's critical-thinking and skill-building goals.
-The course will encourage students to wrestle with questions of identity, frame of reference, and life goals.
-Students will be introduced to the academic disciplines through readings, discussions, and activities that pertain to the development of a self-concept.
+The first level of the General Studies Core uses the theme of self-discovery to integrate the course's critical-thinking and skill-building goals and encourages students to wrestle with questions of identity, frame of reference, and life goals.
+In Core IA, students are introduced to the academic disciplines through readings, discussions, and activities that pertain to the development of a self-concept.
 They also begin working on the skills they will need to develop in their college careers as a means to the larger goal of developing a sense of personhood and identity.
 Emphasis will be placed on developing analytical skills in written and oral form, in both informal and formal formats.
 By the end of the course, students should be able to: